 New York City Has the Most Michelin-Starred Restaurants in the US

 Being an authentic New Yorker means having a certain attitude – totally unique and a bit quirky compared to residents of other US cities.
 In the City That Never Sleeps, people work 70 hours a week, have roommates, and lack patience, but boast a sense of community, and know where the best $1 pizza is.
 Also, if you want to become “one of them,” you should definitely be proud of tons of Michelin dining venues in NY.
-Being the city with most Michelin-starred eateries, 76, Big Apple gives you an opportunity to visit some of the most expensive diners with ambiance and a menu designed for special occasions.
+Being the city with the most Michelin-starred eateries, 76, Big Apple gives you an opportunity to visit some of the most expensive dinners with ambiance and a menu designed for special occasions.

 Only 5 Eateries Have Three Stars

 Inspired by Japanese cuisine and French technique, this sparkling oasis is located in the middle of Manhattan’s concrete jungle.
 Seafood and shellfish-focused dishes don’t come cheap (on average $360), but this extraordinary eatery has only 18 seats available.
 Having dinner at Chef’s Table at Brooklyn Fare reminds most of having a meal in some of the best sushi diners in Japan – a single bar counter, a sushi master, finest ingredients, and focus on purity.

 Founded in 1998 in the heart of the Big Apple, looking onto Madison Square Park in Manhattan, this fine diner was redesigned in 2017.
 Thanks to the innovative chef, Daniel Humm, the menu changes frequently.
 Still, guests can expect creative food arranged in a way to evoke specific feelings and moods.
 If you choose Eleven Madison Square, one thing is certain – it will provide you with experience to remember thanks to a unique and specific menu.

 #3 Excellent Meals in a Perfect Environment - Le Bernardin